shresthapal2808/Predicting_House_Price/README.md

 # House Price Prediction using Linear Regression
+#Problem Statement
+You are tasked with developing a predictive model to estimate house sale prices based on various features.
+This model will help real estate agents, potential buyers, and stakeholders make informed decisions.

 ## Introduction
 This project aims to predict house prices using a linear regression model.